Linconnaire/Dubai-Property-Sales-Analysis/README.md

 ## Skills/ Concepts Demonstrated

-The following Power BI features were incorporated and Figma was used to wireframe the dashboard:
+The following Power BI features were incorporated, and Figma was used to wireframe the dashboard:
 -	Bookmarking
 -	DAX,
 -	Quick measure,